NolanDeveloper/libj/README.md

 may be encoded as an escape '\u0000'.
 So in order to comply with RFC8259 the parser has to accept it.

-This becomes a challenge because C-strings use '\0' as terminator character.
+This becomes a challenge because C-strings use '\0' as the terminator.
 Despite being considered a bad design choice, C-strings are still inherent to the language and are widely used.
 So many of the users of the library would certainly want to work with C-string.

 Thus JSON library implemented in C has to make a compromise.

-Solution that this library eploys:
+Solution that this library employs:

-* Internally store size-limited (as opposed to null-terminated) strings and don't treat '\0' as terminator character;
+* Internally store size-limited (as opposed to null-terminated) strings and don't treat '\0' as the terminator.
-* Provide **convenient** API for users that work with C-strings and return special error code whenever input or output string contains '\0';
+* Provide **convenient** API for users that work with C-strings and return a special error code whenever the input or output string contains '\0'.
-* Provide **some** API for users that work with size-limited strings to support input and output of strings containing '\0';
+* Provide **extended** API for users that work with size-limited strings to support input and output of strings containing '\0'.

 ### Support arbitrary precision JSON numbers

+RFC8259 doesn't set a limit on the length and precision of JSON numbers.
+But libc doesn't support arbitrary precision integers and real numbers.
+Linking specific arbitrary precision library may limit usage of this library.

+Solution that this library employs:

+* Provide **convenient** API to handle fixed size integers and real numbers.
+* Provide **extended** API that treats numbers as strings for users that are able to handle arbitrary precision numbers.

-### Support access to multiple duplicate keys
+### Preserve order and support duplicate keys in the object

+RFC8259 doesn't specify whether order of the keys has to be preserved and how to handle duplicate keys.
+Implementations that preserve order and support duplicate keys achive better interoperability.
+So this library both preserve order and supports duplicate keys.

-Non-goals:
+## Non-goals:

-> High performance is not one of the project's goals.
+### High performance

-Main features:
-* C11 standard
+This project values elegance of interface and elegance of implementation higher than performance.
+The user should benchmark to decide whether performance of this library fits their needs.